Digimon Adventure (1999 TV series): Plot

-On August 1, 1999, seven children are transported into the Digital World by Digivices that appeared before them at summer camp, where they befriend several Digimon (Digital Monsters).
-The kids' Digivices allow their partner Digimon to Digivolve into stronger forms and combat enemies.
-As the kids explore to find a way home, they learn that they are "DigiDestined", children chosen to save the Digital World.
-During their adventure, the DigiDestined are hunted by a demonic Digimon named Devimon, who uses black gears to corrupt various Digimon into attacking the group.
+On August 1, 1999, seven children from Odaiba, Tokyo, Japan, are transported into the Digital World by Digivices that appeared before them at summer camp, where they befriend several Digimon (Digital Monsters).
+The children's Digivices allow their partner Digimon to Digivolve into stronger forms and combat enemies.
+As the children explore to find a way home, they learn that they are "DigiDestined", children chosen to save the Digital World.
+During their adventure, the DigiDestined are hunted by Devimon, who uses black gears to corrupt various Digimon into attacking the group.
 After defeating Devimon, the DigiDestined are contacted by Gennai and instructed to reach the Server Continent to retrieve artifacts called Crests, allowing their Digimon partners to Digivolve into their Ultimate forms.
-But the group are targeted by another opponent, Etemon once reaching Server before Tai and MetalGreymon defeat him, only to be sucked through a vortex to the real world.
+During this time, they are targeted by Etemon.

-Tai and Agumon manage to return and reunite with the group after they were being kept apart by DemiDevimon, a servant of the evil Myotismon who seeks to enter the real world to kill the 8th DigiDestined member.
-The DigiDestined follow after Myotismon’s forces to their home of Odaiba, with the 8th child revealed to be Tai's younger sister, Kari and that Myotismon’s lieutenant Gatomon is her Digimon partner.
-Following a series of battles, Agumon and Gabumon are able to finally defeat Myotismon with their Mega forms they gained through Warp Digivolution.
+After Etemon is defeated, the DigiDestined learn from Gennai that there is an eighth DigiDestined child, who Myotismon is entering the real world to kill.
+The DigiDestined follow after Myotismon to the real world.
+After discovering that the eighth child is Tai's younger sister, Kari, and that Myotismon’s lieutenant Gatomon is her Digimon partner, the DigiDestined are able to defeat Myotismon.
+However, the boundaries between the real world and Digital World are intersecting, forcing them to return to the Digital World.

-When the boundaries between the human and Digital Worlds begin to intersect, the DigiDestined return to the Digital World to face the Dark Masters, a quartet of mega-level Digimon who each took control of a part of the Digital World.
-In the midst of their battles, they learn that they were chosen to save the human and Digital Worlds from intersecting four years ago.
-But tension leads to infighting within the group and causes them to temporarily separate.
-After reflecting, the DigiDestined reunite to defeat Piedmon, the last Dark Master, and confront Apocalymon, who attempts to destroy both worlds.
-Apocalymon destroys their Crests, but the DigiDestined realize the power of their Crests were inside them all along and manage to defeat him.
+The DigiDestined face the Dark Masters, a quartet of mega-level Digimon who each took control of a part of the Digital World in their absence.
+In the midst of their battles, they learn that they were chosen to save the real and Digital Worlds from intersecting four years ago.
+Tension leads to infighting within the group and causes them to temporarily separate.
+After reflecting, the DigiDestined reunite to defeat the last Dark Master, and confront Apocalymon who attempts to destroy both worlds.
+Apocalymon destroys their Crests, but the DigiDestined realize the power of their Crests was inside them all along and manage to defeat him.
 With the Digital World restored, Tai and his friends leave their Digimon partners behind and return to their normal lives.

 Development

 In 1999, a short film based on the virtual pets called Digimon Adventure was released.
 However, shortly after the film's storyboard was completed in 1998, producers at Toei Animation were requested to turn it into a television series.

 The DigiDestined's character designs were created by Katsuyoshi Nakatsuru.
-The staff had decided to name the characters based on kanji that related to luck.
+The character names are based on kanji related to luck.